On this date in 1917, the first Black enlistees from West Point graduated from military duty at Fort Des Moines, Iowa.

 Of the 1,000 black college graduates and faculty and 250 non-commissioned officers from the 9th and 10th Cavalry "Buffalo Soldiers" and 24th and 25th Infantry, who comprised the 17th Provisional Training Regiment at Fort Des Moines, 639 graduated as captains or lieutenants (a few are shown).
 After completing basic training at sites across the nation, including Camp Dodge, Iowa, they went on to lead the 92nd Division against Imperial Germany on the brutal battlefields of France in 1918.

 Many Blacks who survived combat returned to America to become leaders in the battle for racial equality.
-Their sacrifices launched the integrated officer corps of today serving in all of America's Armed Forces.
+Their sacrifices launched the integrated officer corps that serves in all of America's Armed Forces today.

 Library of Congress